ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 * ead_label = TBD1
 * ead_value is a serialized EAT.

-More details about EAT are in {{I-D.ietf-rats-eat}}.
+EAT is specified in {{I-D.ietf-rats-eat}}.

 ##### trigger_bg {#trigger-bg}

-The EAD item trigger_bg is used when the sender triggers the receiver to start a remote attestation in background-check model.
+The EAD item trigger_bg is used when the sender triggers the receiver to start a remote attestation in the background-check model.
-The receiver MUST reply with an EAD item for background-check model.
+The receiver MUST reply with an EAD item corresponding to the background-check model.
-The ead_value can be empty, using ead_label plays the role of the trigger.
+The ead_value can be empty, as the ead_label serves as the trigger.

 The EAD item is: